home-assistant/home-assistant.io/source/_components/pizone.markdown

 ## {% linkable_title Configuration %}

-The Daikin component can be configured in two ways.
+The iZone component can be configured in two ways.

 - Via the integrations configuration of the Home Assistant user interface.
 - Or via the `configuration.yaml` file by adding the following: